-You’re often able to pay for a transfer money overseas with your credit or debit card.
+You’re often able to pay for a money transfer with your credit or debit card.
 But compare costs among providers to make sure you’re getting the biggest bang for your buck.

 You have several ways to use your credit card when paying for an international money transfer, including:

-Here are a few excellent options for international transfers using debit:
+Here are a few options for international transfers using your debit card:

 If you have a rewards credit card, you may earn travel miles or cash back after you fund your transfer.
 However, this works best when you use a service like MoneyGram or Western Union — not your bank.
 Transferring through your bank could saddle you with higher interest rates and fees, erasing any rewards you might earn.